fernando-romulo-silva/allset-java/README.md

 # About

-Set of build tools ([maven](https://github.com/apache/maven)) configurations for different types of projects that I already worked on.
+This is a build tools ([maven](https://github.com/apache/maven)) configurations for different types of projects that I already worked on.
 The idea is to reuse build tools and their plugins (pmd, spotbugs, compiler, etc.) configurations to speed up the development.
 This project prevents the developer from reconfiguring the same basic features that most projects have.